locuslab/deq/README.md

 backpropagates through the equilibrium state of an (effectively) infinitely deep network.
 Importantly, compared to prior implicit-depth approaches (e.g., ODE-based methods), in this work we also demonstrate the potential power and applicability of such models on practical, large-scale and high-dimensional sequence datasets.
-On these large-scale datasets, (carefully designed) DEQ models can acheive results on par with (or even slightly better than) the SOTA deep networks, while not using a "deep" stacking (and with only O(1) memory).
+On these large-scale datasets, (carefully designed) DEQ models can acheive results on par with (or slightly better than) the SOTA deep networks, while not using a "deep" stacking (and with only O(1) memory).

 We provide two instantiations of DEQ here, based primarily on two SOTA sequence models: 1) universal transformers;